wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/introduction.md

 !!! tip "Tip"

     If you are already familiar with the concepts discussed in the guide, you can clone the sample Node.js application configured with Asgardeo from the [repository](https://github.com/dinzie95/passport-asgardeo-tutorial).
-All you need to do is registering a **Single Page Application** in {{product_name}} and updating the environment variables in the `.env` file as explained in the **README.md** file.
+All you need to do is registering a **Traditional Web Application** in {{product_name}} and updating the environment variables in the `.env` file as explained in the **README.md** file.